saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.2.
 AI-Powered YouTube Video Analysis
 *   **Effortless Input:** Simply paste any public YouTube video link into the application.
 *   **Minimum Comment Requirement:** A clear disclaimer states: "**Important: The video must have at least 50 comments for a proper sentiment analysis.**" This ensures robust and meaningful AI analysis.
-*   **Dynamic Custom AI Questions:** Users can now add multiple custom questions with desired word count limits to be answered by the AI as part of the initial analysis report. **These are now unlimited for all tiers.**
+*   **Dynamic Custom AI Questions:** Users can now add multiple custom questions with desired word count limits to be answered by the AI as part of the initial analysis report. **We don't meter your curiosity.
+Ask unlimited questions, on any plan.**
 *   **Intelligent Analysis Caching with Dynamic Q&A and Staleness Logic:** To optimize resource usage and prevent duplicate content, SentiVibe automatically saves each video analysis.
 If a video has been analyzed before, the system will instantly retrieve and display the existing report and blog post.
     *   **Staleness Check:** Analyses are considered "stale" after a predefined period (e.g., 30 days).
 If an analysis is stale, or if a user explicitly requests it, a **full re-analysis** will be performed, fetching the latest comments and re-running the AI sentiment analysis to ensure freshness.
     *   **Crucially, if a user submits new custom questions for an already analyzed video, these new questions will be processed by the AI, answered, and then merged with any existing custom Q&A results for that video.
 The combined "community questions" and their answers will be stored and displayed in the report and blog post, ensuring all user-submitted questions are addressed and become part of the collective insight.** The cached analysis includes the top 10 raw comments for future AI chat context.